Alex Atkins

 Alex Atkins is an American college football coach.
-He is the Tight ends coach for the LSU Tigers.
-He previously was the offensive coordinator for Florida State University.

 Playing career

 Atkins was a four-year starter on the offensive line at guard for UT-Martin.
 He received all-conference honors twice.

 Coaching career

 Early coaching career

 Atkins began his coaching career at his alma mater, UT-Martin in 2007 working as a graduate assistant.
 In 2008, he was promoted and given a position and began coaching the tight ends.
 In 2009, he served as a graduate assistant for Marshall.
 In 2010, he joined Itawamba Community College in Mississippi as the team's offensive line coach and recruiting coordinator.
 In 2012 and 2013, he worked as the offensive line coach for Chattanooga.
 Atkins arrived at Georgia Southern in 2014 once again working with the offensive line.
 He left after the 2015 season.

 Tulane

 In 2016, Atkins went to Tulane as the assistant head coach and offensive line coach.
 In 2018, he was given the additional title of run game coordinator.